uktrade/tamato/docs/source/adr/0016-abstractions-for-trade-policy-regimes.rst

 The first group of dimensional entities define the **context** of the measure.
 Each measure must be linked to a *measure type*, a *commodity* in the *goods nomenclature* hierarchy that is subject to the customs rule, a *geographical area* of origin for which the rule applies, and a generating *regulation* on which the rule is based.
 A measure may also be linked to an optional *additional code*, which is sometimes used for company exemptions.

 The second group of dimensional entities capture the measure **facts**, i.e. the customs rule itself.
-The measure type and the particular details of the customs rule will determine which fact dimensions a specific measure will be linked to.
-For example, a third country duty will require duty rates defined via *measure components*); import and export controls will use *measure conditions* that reference required *certificates*; trade quotas required *quota order numbers* and *quota definitions*; suspensions sometimes require additional *footnotes*, etc.
+The measure type and the particular details of the customs rule will determine which types of facts a given measure will require.
+For example, a third country duty will require duty rates defined via *measure components*; import and export controls will use *measure conditions* that reference required *certificates*; trade quotas require *quota order numbers* and *quota definitions*; suspensions sometimes require additional *footnotes*, etc.

 A top-level overview of the TARIC-3 data model is provided below.
 Each group of dimensional entities includes its own mini-ERD as the data model is in third normal form.